 2 'mischievous' teenagers jump fence at US nuclear reactor

-SAN FRANCISCO (AP) — Authorities say two "mischievous" teenage boys jumped a security fence at a research reactor in the San Francisco Bay Area but that there was no threat to the facility that uses highly enriched uranium, which could be used to make a nuclear bomb.
+SAN FRANCISCO (AP) — Two "mischievous" teenage boys jumped a security fence at a research reactor in the San Francisco Bay Area but there was no threat to the facility that uses highly enriched uranium that could be used to make a nuclear bomb, authorities said Friday.

-The U.S. Nuclear Regulatory Commission says the trespassers jumped a security perimeter fence Wednesday at the Vallecitos reactor in Alameda County, a site about 40 miles (64 kilometers) east of San Francisco.
+The trespassers jumped a security perimeter fence Wednesday at the Vallecitos reactor in Alameda County, a sprawling site about 40 miles (64 kilometers) east of San Francisco, the U.S. Nuclear Regulatory Commission said in a security threat notice posted on its website.

 The reactor is a venture between General Electric Co and Hitachi Ltd.

-GE says in a release that the boys did not breach the inner perimeter fence or access any operational areas and were immediately approached by security.
+GE said in a release that the boys did not breach the inner perimeter fence or access any operational areas and were immediately approached by security.

+The security breach was troubling nonetheless, especially given the danger of the fuel there, said Edwin Lyman, acting director of the Nuclear Safety Project at the non-profit Union of Concerned Scientists watchdog group in Washington.

+The Bay Area site is one of few in the country working with highly-enriched uranium, of the kind that can be used in nuclear bombs.